Light on Yoga: Reception

 Michelle Goldberg, in The New Yorker, states that the book "remains unparallelled as a guide to asana practice", and quotes Yoga Journal as saying "when 'teachers refer to the correct way to do a posture, they're usually alluding to the alignment Mr. Iyengar instructs and expertly models in his book.'"
 She notes that while Iyengar attributes the asanas to Patanjali's Yoga Sutras, he was being "too modest.
 It was he, not any ancient sage, who figured out how to show people the world over the safest way to stand on their heads."
-For example, she explains, the triangle pose and the sun salutation "don't appear in any ancient yogic text" but were put together into a method by Iyengar's brother-in-law and first teacher, Krishnamacharya.
+For example, she explains, the triangle pose and the Sun Salutation "don't appear in any ancient yogic text" but were put together into a method by Iyengar's brother-in-law and first teacher, Krishnamacharya.

+The yoga scholar-practitioner Norman Sjoman praises the book, with its "clear no-nonsense descriptions and the obvious refinement of the illustrations".

 Derek Beres, writing in Big Think, called the book "wildly popular" and "essentially the bible for yoga practitioners."
 He describes some of the science that Iyengar claims for yoga as suspect: "Iyengar had a habit of calling things proven even though no actual scientific research had been conducted."
 Beres tried Iyengar yoga alongside the "more aerobic Vinyasa" style, and "always appreciated [Iyengar yoga's] anatomical focus and the emphasis on breath before anything else."

 The yoga teacher Bernie Gourley notes the book's strengths, the asanas "with his perfect alignment", but also that the book does not "systematically address contraindications" to each asana, nor does it provide evidence for the claimed benefits.